mschuchard/linter-jenkins/README.md

 - **CLI and CURL**: Requires the `jenkins-cli` installed locally.
 Lints with `jenkins-cli` requesting the Jenkins server to access its own REST API endpoint.
 - **CLI and SSH**: Requires the `jenkins-cli` installed locally.
 Lints with `jenkins-cli` requesting the Jenkins server to ssh into itself to execute the `declarative-linter`.
 - **SSH then CLI**: Requires SSH installed locally and with access to the Jenkins server.
 Lints with `ssh` into the server and then the server executing the `declarative-linter` implictly with `jenkins-cli`.
 This method is not recommended with Vagrant or Docker.
-- **SSH then full CLI**: Requires SSH access to the Jenkins server.
+- **SSH then full CLI**: Requires SSH installed locally and with access to the Jenkins server.
 Lints with `ssh` into the server and then the server explicitly executing the `jenkins-cli` to access its own REST API endpoint.
 This method is not recommended with Docker. `vagrant ssh-config` will reveal the information needed to use this with Vagrant.
 - **CURL**: Requires CURL installed locally and with access to the Jenkins server.
 Lints with `curl` against the server's REST API endpoint.
-This is the easiest, but Jenkins discourages it for security reasons (CRSF helps with this and is handled automatically).
+This is the easiest, but Jenkins discourages it for security reasons (CRSF helps with this and is handled automatically on the client side).

 ### Debug
 When you select `Debug Mode` from the package settings, the raw command used for linting will be output as info to the linter display in Atom.
 This is helpful for debugging whether your connection to the Jenkins Pipeline plugin is functioning.
 Note that `CLI` and `SSH` methods pipe in the `Jenkinsfile` content to `stdin`, which is represented as `< /path/to/Jenkinsfile` in the debug display.
 This might not necessarily be accurate for your OS.

 ### Note
-Both CLI methods are experimental.
-Users are encouraged to file an issue with information if they believe there is an issue with the code implementing them.
+The CLI and CURL method is experimental, as it is the only method I have not received verification is working nor have been able to test.
+Users are encouraged to file an issue with information if they believe there is an issue with the code implementing that linting usage method.